DepraTb/revolut/README.md

 5. [Lombok](https://projectlombok.org) - An annotation-based code generator
 #### Problems ####
 1. H2 is used as data storage.
 This causes a file system to become clogged with database stuff (doesn't take up much space, because when the application starts and stops, flyway is clearing the data).
-2. The application does not support transactions.
+2. The application supports transactions only on DAO-level.

 ### 3. API ###
 All requests to the API are relative ```http://localhost:port```